 CIS CSAT FAQ

-The CIS Controls® Self-Assessment Tool, also known as CIS CSAT, enables organizations to assess and track their implementation of the CIS Controls.
-The CIS Controls are a prioritized set of consensus-developed security best practices used by organizations around the world to defend against cyber threats.
+The CIS Controls Self Assessment Tool (CIS CSAT) enables organizations to assess and track their implementation of the CIS Critical Security Controls (CIS Controls) – a prioritized set of consensus-developed security best practices used by enterprises around the world to defend against cyber threats.
+Download the CIS Controls.

 How does CIS CSAT help with CIS Controls assessments?

-CIS CSAT supports cross-departmental collaboration by allowing users to delegate questions to others, validate the responses, create sub-organizations and more.
+CIS CSAT supports cross-departmental collaboration by enabling users to delegate questions to others, validate the responses, create sub-organizations, and more.
 At any point in the assessment, you can export your results into various formats.
-With CIS CSAT, you can create a new assessment, view historical assessments and compare your results to an anonymized “peer group” within the same industry.
+With CIS CSAT, you can create a new assessment, view historical assessments, and compare your results to an anonymized “peer group” within your industry.

 Which versions of CIS CSAT are available?